Brave (video game): Gameplay

 The gameplay consists of single player and local co-operative play.
 The first player controls Mérida while in co-op mode a second player can take control of a will-o'-the-wisp.
 Gameplay also features puzzles, which are to be solved with the help of the triplets, and Queen Elinor, who is playable in her bear form in arena fights.
 Different levels of the game can be accessed from the location called "Ring of Stones".
 Players can use different types of charms (fire, earth, air, and ice) to add elemental effects to her arrows and sword attacks when fighting enemies, some of which are vulnerable to a certain element.

 The PlayStation 3 and Xbox 360 versions of the game are compatible with the PlayStation Move and Kinect motion control peripherals, respectively.
 This feature comes in the form of an "archery range" mode.

 Reception

-The game received mixed reviews from critics who praised the gameplay and style but criticized the kinect mode (for the 360 version).
+The game received mixed reviews from critics who praised the gameplay and style but criticized the Kinect mode in the Xbox 360 version.